pd/apiauth/README.md

 * Only the `Authorization` header is set for you by `apiauth.Sign`; setting the `Date`, `Content-Type` and `Content-MD5` headers is the caller's responsibility.
+* The `apiauth.Verify` function does *not* enforce a maximum time duration between the `Date` header in a request and the matching `Date` value computed by the server.
+Protection against replay attacks is the caller's responsibility. (**NB**: but maybe shouldn't be; I'm just being lazy right now, as it's already handled in the application I'm writing this for)
 * The `apiauth.Verify` function does *not* validate the `Content-MD5` header: doing so would require reading the entire request body into memory at least once, which is undesirable in many use cases.
   Verification of the payload MD5 is the caller's responsibility.